tokio-rs/axum/axum-debug/README.md

 This is a debugging crate that provides better error messages for [`axum`] framework.

+Note this crate is deprecated.
+Use [axum-macros] instead.

 More information about this crate can be found in the [crate documentation][docs].

 ## Safety